Coca2302/SE2025-10.2/README.md

 ### Deployment

-1. Configure the IoTeX Testnet details in `hardhat.config.js`.
+1. Configure the blockchain network details in `hardhat.config.js`.
 2. Deploy the ERC20 token contract using the Ignition module:

    ```bash